Business Accounts Terms and Conditions

 The dividend rate and annual percentage yield may change every month.
 We may change the dividend rate for your account as determined by the credit union board of directors.

-Compounding and crediting - Dividends will be compounded every month.
+Dividends will be compounded every month.
 Dividends will be credited to your account every month.

-Dividend period - For this account type, the dividend period is monthly, for example, the beginning date of the first dividend period of the calendar year is January 1, and the ending date of such dividend period is January 31.
+For this account type, the dividend period is monthly, for example, the beginning date of the first dividend period of the calendar year is January 1, and the ending date of such dividend period is January 31.
 All other dividend periods follow this same pattern of dates.
 The dividend declaration date is the last day of the dividend period, and for the example above is January 31.

 Minimum balance requirements: